 — starting at any TWT start time, and for the following Adjusted Minimum Awake Duration as described in 9.41 (Target Wake Time (TWT)).

-An AP may be in Doze state during the interval of time defined by any RPS element sent by the AP with AP

-PM field equal to 1.

-An AP including an AP Power Management element with the PM Mode subfield set to 1 in (Short) Beacon frame shall include an RPS element in the (Short) Beacon that includes an omni- RAW during which all STAs are allowed to access (by setting the RAW Type field to 10 and the RAW Type Options subfield to 2 ).
-This RAW may be used for association of new STAs.
+An AP that transmits an S1G Beacon frame with AP PM subfield equal to 1shall include an RPS element in the S1G Beacon frame that indicates an omni RAW during which all STAs are allowed to access (i.e., the RPS element contains a RAW Assignment field with RAW Type field equal to 3 and RAW Type Options subfield equal to 2 ).
+The omni RAW may be used for association of new STAs.

+An AP shall not be in Doze state for a duration of time that exceeds the value of the dot11MaxAwayDuration.
+The AP shall set dot11MaxAwayDuration to the lowest value obtained from the Max Away Duration field that is contained in the most recently received MAD elements from any of its associated STAs.

+An AP may reject an association or reassociation request from a STA if it considers the STA’s value of theMax Away Duration field of the MAD element included in the (Re-)Association Request frame to be unacceptable.
+For example, an AP that schedules to be in Doze state for 100ms can reject association of a STA that indicates in the Association Request frame a value of 30ms in its Max Away Duration field.

+An AP may disassociate an STA based on the value indicated by Max Away Duration of the latest MAD element received from that STA.

+An AP may include a MAD element in the (Re-)Association Response or Probe Response frame that indicates the suggested maximum away duration during which the AP can be considered in Doze state.

+An STA may include a MAD element in the Probe Request or (Re-)Association Requests frames.

 Irrespective of the Power Managementmode and Power States, an AP shall maintain the synchronization of the network by generating beacons as described inclause 10.1.3 (Maintaining synchronization).
 A STA that is the intended receiver ofa frame transmitted by an AP that has the PM Mode subfield set to 0 shall consider the AP in Active mode.(#66)